 1. Create a Separate Account for Supplemental Income

-Start freelancing or tutoring, or consider taking a side gig.
-Have the pay go into a separate account while you continue to use your current checking account for everyday banking.
-This way, all the money from your supplemental income can be saved toward your financial goal.
+Do you freelance, tutor, or you have a side hustle?
+Have the money you make from this supplemental income go into a separate account while you continue to use your current checking account for everyday banking.
+This way, all the money from your additional income can be saved toward your financial goal.

 If that separate account has debit card access, you can keep the card at home in a secure place to prevent the temptation of using the money.